Underage Drinking & Drug Lawyer in Raleigh, NC

 Therefore, teens who are caught driving after consuming alcohol can be charged with a DWI and underage consumption.
 It is also common for underage drinkers to be charged for using false identification.

-Teens and their parents may not know whom to call for help, but it’s best to work with an experienced attorney.
+Teens and their parents may not know whom to call for help, but it’s best to work with an experienced underage drinking attorney in Raleigh, NC.
 Those who don’t often have poor outcomes and struggle later when applying for schools and jobs due to their criminal record.

 - For the first offense, a person convicted of selling or providing alcohol to someone under the age of 21 must pay a $250 fine plus $100 in court costs and do 25 hours of community service.